mattermost/docs/source/install/install-kubernetes-cluster.rst

 **1. Set up a Kubernetes cluster**

 Kubernetes can be set up in practically any environment.
-See the `official Kubernetes set up documentation <https://kubernetes.io/docs/setup/>`__ to discover how to set up a cluster in your environment.
+See the `official Kubernetes setup documentation <https://kubernetes.io/docs/setup/>`__ to discover how to set up a cluster in your environment.

 If you are unsure about what environment you want to run Kubernetes in, we suggest using a managed service such as `Amazon EKS <https://aws.amazon.com/eks/>`__, `Azure Kubernetes Service <https://azure.microsoft.com/en-ca/services/kubernetes-service/>`__, `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine/>`__, or `DigitalOcean Kubernetes <https://www.digitalocean.com/products/kubernetes/>`__.